DanPearce/CI_PP5_Nexus/README.md

 | During development, I ran into an issue displaying the posts on the profile in a grid. | After playing about with the code, I was applying d-flex flex-wrap to the incorrect element, changing this to the parent resolved the issue. |

 ## Deployment
-Nexus has been deployed usng [Heroku](https://dashboard.heroku.com/).
+Nexus has been deployed using [Heroku](https://dashboard.heroku.com/).
 I deployed the site using the following steps:
 1. Create and account with or Log into Heroku.
 2. Click New > Create new app, and select the correct region for this to be hosted > Create App.
 3. Once the app has been created, navigate to the 'Deploy tab'
 4. Ensure your application is fully pushed to GitHub.
 5. Connect your App to GitHub by signing in and linking your account.
 6. Select the repository, and under 'Manual Deploy' click deploy.
-7. Wait for any chnages to completed.
+7. Wait for any changes to completed.
 8. Hit the open app button to view the live application.

 The following steps can be followed to clone the project.
-1. Navigte to GitHub and login to your account.
+1. Navigate to GitHub and login to your account.
 2. Navigate to the repository you wish to clone.
-3. Under the green 'Code' dropdown, select your preffered cloning option.
+3. Under the green 'Code' dropdown, select your preferred cloning option.
-4. On your machine, please navigte either to your editor / cmd / terminal.
+4. On your machine, please navigate to your editor / cmd / terminal.
 5. Ensure your directory is changes to the location you wish to clone the project.
-6. In the terminal type git clone and followed by the URL you selected earlier.
+6. In the terminal type, git clone and followed by the URL you selected earlier.
 7. The project will be cloned to the location chosen.

 ## Credits
 ### Code
-- [Moments](https://github.com/Code-Institute-Solutions/moments) by [Code Instiute](https://codeinstitute.net/) - Used as a template of the code to follow for this project.
+- [Moments](https://github.com/Code-Institute-Solutions/moments) by [Code Institute](https://codeinstitute.net/) - Used as a template of the code to follow for this project.
 - [HTML and CSS](https://www.htmlandcssbook.com/) by Jon Duckett - Used to broaden my knowledge in HTML and CSS
 - [React 17 Design Patterns and Best Practices](https://www.packtpub.com/product/react-17-design-patterns-and-best-practices-third-edition/9781800560444) by Carlos Santana Roldán - Used to broaden my knowledge in React.
 - [Link Animation](https://css-tricks.com/4-ways-to-animate-the-color-of-a-text-link-on-hover/) - Used to help me create a hover effect on the logo.
 - [Popover Dismiss](https://stackoverflow.com/questions/28935314/reactbootstrap-popover-dismiss-on-click-outside) - Used to help the placement of the share hover.
-- [React Infinite Scroll Component](https://github.com/ankeetmaini/react-infinite-scroll-component/blob/master/README.md) - Used to provide the ininite scroll to posts and comments.
+- [React Infinite Scroll Component](https://github.com/ankeetmaini/react-infinite-scroll-component/blob/master/README.md) - Used to provide the infinite scroll to posts and comments.
 - [Scrollable Div](https://stackoverflow.com/questions/59689791/react-infinitescroll-in-a-scrollable-component-on-the-page) - Used to help me understand how to make the InfiniteScroll work with the comments section.

 ### Images